 Interim Associate Provost Named

 The School of Nursing becomes a program of the University of Houston, which now draws from all over Houston and its Fort Bend County home.

 UH Senior Vice Chancellor for Academic Affairs/UH Provost Dr. Paula Myrick Short names Dr. Robert McPherson Interim Associate Provost, Academic Affairs and Operations, for UH Sugar Land.

 The UH System Board of Regents approves a master plan for UH at Sugar Land that includes construction of a new 150,000-sq.-ft. classroom building for technology, business, education and health programs.

 UH Provost Paula Myrick Short appoints Dr. Jay Neal Associate Vice President, Academic Affairs and Chief Operating Officer UH Sugar Land and UH Katy.

-In March 2018 UH Sugar Land breaks ground on the College of Technology building.
+In March 2018 UH at Sugar Land breaks ground on the Sugar Land Academic Building.

 The UH College of Technology building opens for the fall 2019 semester.
 The academic building is home to new programs and innovative, state-of-the-art laboratory space.